-The Collective Worship Coordinator will develop a Long-Term Plan for Collective Worship in the form of a timetable.
+The Senior Management Team will develop a Long-Term Plan for Collective Worship in the form of a timetable.
 This will show the themes to be covered during Collective Worship.
-Electronic resources used during the assembly, for example slides, will be kept in the school shared files.
+The timetable and electronic resources used during the assembly, for example slides, will be kept in the school shared files.